 Finite element calculations sometimes require quadrilateral meshes instead of triangular meshes.
 It is more challenging to generate quadrilateral meshes since not every polygon can be decomposed into quads directly.
-The uniform quadrilateral mesh extraction algorithm is simpler [15], but adaptive meshes are preferable over uniform ones.
+The uniform quadrilateral mesh extraction algorithm is simpler [2], but adaptive meshes are more preferable than uniform ones.
 There are two main problems in adaptive quadrilateral mesh extraction.

-- (1) How to decompose a quad into finer quads. - (2) How to calculate the positions of vertices.
+- 1. How to decompose a quad into finer quads. - 2.
+How to calculate the positions of vertices.